srobo/website/_events/sr2019/london-tech-day-february.md

 location: Thread, Whitechapel
 ---

-Tech days are opportunities for teams to get help if they're struggling with a technical issue, and is a controlled environment for students to make more progress on their robots.
+Tech Days are opportunities for teams to get help if they're struggling with a technical issue, and is a controlled environment for students to make more progress on their robots.
 It's also an opportunity to see how well they're doing in comparison to other teams.

-London tech days will only run of there is sufficient interest.
+London Tech Days will only run of there is sufficient interest.
 Spaces are limited to six teams, so be sure to [let us know][teams-contact] if you'd like to attend.